mnaray/sturdy-broccoli/README.md

 # sturdy-broccoli
-We don't reall know what this project is about.
+We don't really know what this project is about.
 Literally everything is randomized, even the title. 🤷‍♂️🤷‍♂️🤷‍♂️

 ## What we know so far:
 - 2D game